CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor/story-06-upload-a-derivative-that-lands-in-the-right-place-with-the-right-name.md

 **Persona:** Data contributor for a BBQS lab.

-> As a **data contributor**, I want the clip I extracted to be uploaded straight into my lab's Dandiset with a BIDS-style name and derivative layout, so that it is discoverable and standard without me hand-editing filenames or running the DANDI CLI for a single file.
+> As a **data contributor**, I want the clip I extracted to be uploaded straight into my lab's Dandiset with a valid BIDS organization, so that it is discoverable without me hand-editing filenames or running the DANDI CLI for a single file.

 **Why it matters.** The [data standardization guide](../../docs/user-guide/data-standardization.md) describes the BIDS layout and naming that EMBER expects.
 Following it by hand for a single derived clip is error-prone and discouraging.
 If the tool that produced the clip also knows the source subject, session, and dataset, it can do the naming correctly every time.